Armstrong World Industries

 Armstrong would ultimately face hundreds of thousands of asbestos claims and lawsuits.
 The massive expense forced the company to reorganize under bankruptcy.

-As part of the bankruptcy protection agreement, Armstrong was required to start a trust fund.
+As part of the bankruptcy protection agreement, Armstrong was required to start an asbestos trust fund.
 The Armstrong World Industries Asbestos Personal Injury Settlement Trust was established, accepting claims as early as 2007.
 It was funded with $400 million.[5]